SiriDB/siridb-admin/README.md

 ```
 siridb-admin -u <service_account> [-p <password>] [-s <siridb_server>] <command> ...
 ```
 The service account is a required argument.
-By default the `sa` user with password `siri` is installed on a SiriDB server.
+By default the `sa` user with password `siri` is installed on a SiriDB server and this account will be used in most examples in this documentation.

 If the `-p` flag with the service account password is not given, the tool will ask for the service account password.

 The other optional argument flag `-s` can be used to provide a SiriDB server address and optional port.
 If not given then the default `localhost:9000` is used.
 If we for example have installed SiriDB on a server with hostname `siridb01.foo.local`, we can simple use argument `-s siridb01.foo.local`.
 Note that adding `:9000` is not required since port 9000 is the default port.

 It is also possible to use an IPv4 or IPv6 address instead of a hostname.
 In case you want to use both an IPv6 address and use an alternative port then do not forget to put the IPv6 address between braces.
 For example: `[::1]:5050` is a valid IPv6 address and port.

+If something goes wrong you should usually get an error message with some information.
+More information can be printed when the `--verbose` flag is used.
+The `--verbose` flag works together with all arguments including the `--http` argument.

 ### Service accounts
 Service accounts are used for managing databases.
 A service account is a user on a SiriDB server and never has access to a SiriDB database.
 We call users with access to a database 'database users'.
 We keep this accounts seperate because database accounts exist in a database which possible extends over multiple SiriDB servers.